-With the recent changes to Pinterest, you now need more new content to get your pins to rank higher on Pinterest.
-The more new content you have, the better.
+By now you know how search engines and algorithms work: the more new content you have, the better.
 But that also means you need to create more content.
-Not always an easy feat.
-Especially when time is an issue, which is most of us!
+This isn’t always an easy feat, especially when time is an issue, which is most of us!
 Luckily, creating more content doesn’t have to take hours.
-But what if you could repurpose your content, or use certain tactics to help you create content quickly and efficiently?
+But what if you could create and repurpose your content fast, or use certain tactics to help you create content quickly and efficiently?
 You can not only create loads of content but publish it to position yourself as an expert, get clients, or make sales.

 I am excited to share some of my best tips below and also have some of my favorite industry experts weigh in on the topic.
-Generating fresh, engaging content for your business is more relevant than ever with Pinterest’s new best practice recommendations.
-They have been transparent in letting us content creators know they are giving preference to new blog posts, new URLs, and new images.
-I am always eager to share the latest updates on my blog or my Facebook page, but if you aren’t a DIYer, I can help with my done for you services!
+Generating fresh, engaging content for your business is more relevant than ever.

 Why Repurpose Your Content?

 The short answer is a resounding yes if you do it properly.
-There are no penalties for repurposing your content if you do it well.
+There are no penalties if you create and repurpose your content fast, if you do it well.

-Let’s look at some of the easiest ways to create tons of content that Pinterest loves quickly.
+Let’s look at some of the easiest ways to create and repurpose your content fast.
 In general, there are two main ways to do this:

 1. Different ways to repurpose your content